The Chesterton Review

-The Chesterton Review is the peer-reviewed academic journal of the G. K. Chesterton Institute for Faith & Culture (Seton Hall University).
+The Chesterton Review is the peer-reviewed academic journal of the G. K. Chesterton Institute for Faith & Culture at Seton Hall University.
 It was established in 1974 to promote an interest in all aspects of G. K. Chesterton's life, work, art, and ideas, including his Christian apologetics.
 The journal includes essays and articles written by Chesterton, and occasionally publishes special issues on particular topics.
 It also publishes special editions in Spanish, Portuguese, French, and Italian.
-The editor-in-chief is Ian Boyd.
+Founded by the Canadian Catholic priest Ian Boyd, editor-in-chief is Dermot Quinn.
 The journal is available in both print and electronic formats from the Philosophy Documentation Center.

 Abstracting and indexing

 The Chesterton Review is abstracted and indexed in the ATLA Religion Database and MLA International Bibliography.